NLnetLabs/routinator/doc/manual/source/manual-page.rst

            The repository will not be updated before producing the list.

+    .. option:: --u, --update-after=minutes

+           The repostory will only be updated if the last update was more than the given number of minutes ago.

     .. option:: --complete

            If any of the rsync commands needed to update the repository